jachin/much-select-elm/README.md

 ##### `optionDeselected`

 This event fires if the `<much-select>` is in single or multi select mode, but it's _mostly_ for multi select mode.
 It will just have the newly deselected option in it.
 This is kinda of the inverse of the `optionSelected` event.
+This event will only fire if an option is delected (or removed).
+If you just select a different value (like in a single select) it will not fire.

 ##### `inputKeyUp`